pSpaces/jSpace/README.md

 }
 ```

-To build and test your application with Maven the following command can be executed:
+To build and test your application with Maven the following command can be executed un the directory ```myjspaceapp```:

 ```
 mvn clean verify